 - Health and safety

-As an employer, you are fully responsible for any death, injury or illness that affects your employee as result of being in your workplace.
-This means you must take adequate action in order to prevent any harm to your employee by providing a safe and secure place of work.
-You only need a formal Health and Safety policy if you have more than 5 employees, however, you should always take time to carry out risk assessments in your business and eliminate any potential hazards.
+As an employer, you are entirely responsible for any death, injury or illness that affects your employee as result of being in your workplace.
+This means you must take adequate action to prevent any harm to your employee by providing a safe and secure place of work.
+You only need a formal Health and Safety policy if you have more than 5 employees.
+However, you should always take time to carry out risk assessments in your business and eliminate any potential hazards.

 It is a legal requirement in the U.K. for all employers to have employers liability insurance.